-Obviously, there are going to be ups and downs; there are going to be times that are really hard.
+Obviously, there are going to be ups and downs.
+There are going to be times that are really hard.
 But you cross that bridge as it arises.
 You just have to live your life.

 When I'm feeling really bad my Macmillan community nurse Mandy, is always my first port of call.
 She does exactly what I want.
-She knows that I'm very straight and to the point, and if I think that she’s getting a little bit ahead of herself sometimes, I’m like, ‘No, that’s not happening.’
+She knows I'm very straight and to the point, and if I think she’s getting a little bit ahead of herself sometimes, I’m like, ‘No, that’s not happening.’
 You know, I tell her.
 I love that she’s there through all of it.

 Sadly, Claire died in February 2015.
 We'd like to thank her family for allowing us to continue sharing her story, so others can benefit from Macmillan's support.